 (a) Before transacting business in this State, a foreign limited liability partnership must file a statement of foreign qualification.
-The statement must contain:
+The statement which must contain:

-(1) the name of the foreign limited liability partnership which satisfies the requirements of the State or other jurisdiction under whose laws it is formed and ends with "Registered Limited Liability Partnership", "Limited Liability Partnership", "R.L.L.P.", "L.L.P.", "RLLP," or "LLP";
+(1) the name of the foreign limited liability partnership which satisfies the requirements of the State or country under whose laws it is formed and ends with "Registered Limited Liability Partnership", "Limited Liability Partnership", "R.L.L.P.", "L.L.P.", "RLLP," or "LLP";

-(2) the street address of the partnership's chief executive office and, if different, the street address of an office in this State, if any;
+(2) the street address of the partnership's chief executive office and, if different, the street address of any other office in this State;

-(3) if there is no office in this State, the name and street

-address of the partnership's agent for service of process who must be an individual resident of this State or any other person authorized to do business in this State; and partnership is effective on the later of the filing of the statement of foreign qualification or a date specified in the statement.
-The status remains effective, regardless of changes in the partnership, until it is canceled pursuant to Section
+(3) if there is no office in this State, the name and street address of its agent for service of process which must be an individual resident of this State or any other person authorized to do business in this State; and partnership is effective on the later of the filing of the foreign statement or a date specified in the foreign statement.
+The status remains effective, regardless of changes in the partnership, until it is canceled pursuant to Section 105(d) or revoked pursuant to Section 1003.